bart6114/norwegian-singles/sections/section5_applicability_distances.md

 # Applicability to Different Distances

+This method, focusing on sub-threshold work, is primarily designed for the **general preparation phase** of training, building a strong aerobic base.
+Its direct applicability varies slightly by race distance:

 ## 5k to Half Marathon
 This is the sweet spot where the method seems most directly applicable and has shown significant success for many hobby joggers.
 Regular racing/TTs provide sufficient speed stimulus.